babarot/gotcha/README.md

 # goal

-`goal` is simple `go get` tool, which pull all go packages in config.toml
+`goal` is a simple `go get` tool which pull all Go packages described in config.toml.

 ## Description